SgtBatten/HA_blueprints/Frigate Camera Notifications/Guide: Configuration Options.md

 #### Mobile Device

+This input is mandatory, even if you intend to notify a seperate group.

 This field is filtered to only display devices with the Home assistant companion App installed.
 If you do not see your mobile device here, you need to install the app on the device.

 #### Notification Group or Android/Fire TV